MatthijsBiondina/faq/eclipse-cyclone-dds.md

 - **openssl**: The basic binary for running OpenSSL.
 - **libssl-dev**: Development libraries for compiling applications that use OpenSSL.

-### 4. Install Eclipse Iceoryx (Optional)

-Eclipse Iceoryx provides mechanisms for zero-copy inter-process-communication.
-It is optional and not required to run Cyclone DDS.
-However, if desired, you might need to build it from source as packages may not be readily available for Raspberry Pi.
-Check the [Eclipse Iceoryx GitHub](https://github.com/eclipse-iceoryx/iceoryx) page for building instructions.

 ### 5. Install Bison (Optional)

 Bison is a general-purpose parser generator.
 If you plan to modify or develop parsers within Cyclone DDS, install Bison with: